 Well, after we took a group picture in front of the mine entrance.
 Taking photos with so many kids is always entertaining!

 Hiking Down (the optional part of the hike.)

-Like I said, I was kind of nervous for the hike down, then Melinda pulls out her "Supermom" mode and carries her 2 year old and 4 year old on her shoulders, all down the parts I was worried about. ;) I only slipped once coming down.
+As I said, I was kind of nervous for the hike down, then Melinda pulls out her "Supermom" mode and carries her 2-year-old and 4 year old on her shoulders, all down the parts I was worried about. ;) I only slipped once coming down.
 Luckily, the hiking pack has Aiko elevated, so she just thought it was fun.